MZandtheRaspberryPi/prod_disaster_counter/README.md

 I did the high voltage programming example with a PC817 Octoupler.

-Then I had to install this core for the attiny85 [here](https://github.com/SpenceKonde/ATTinyCore/blob/master/Installation.md).
+Then I had to install this core for the attiny85.
+I used AtTiny core from SpenceKonde (here)[https://github.com/SpenceKonde/ATTinyCore/].
 Then the ISP example first flashing bootloader at 8mhz.

-Used tiny i2c [here](https://github.com/technoblogy/tiny-i2c), and 4k oled [here](https://github.com/datacute/Tiny4kOLED).
+Used tiny i2c from adafruit, and 4k oled [here](https://github.com/datacute/Tiny4kOLED).

 ## Rev 1.0
 This was a project I did for a friend who works in software.
 I thought it could be fun for them to visualize days without an incident, and maybe they can talk the boss into a pizza party when the days make it past milestones!
 You can find a video demo [here](https://www.youtube.com/shorts/DNOm6Y0vupc).